sosconf/Account-Authentication-Service/README.md

 olcMirrorMode: TRUE
 ```

-Add configuration on the LDAP server:
+Execute the following command to take effect:

 ```shell
 ldapmodify -Y EXTERNAL -H ldapi:/// -f olcdatabasehdb.ldif
 ```

-#### Step5 Clone the Sturcture
+#### Step 5: Clone the Structure of Organization

 Set the directory Structure according to [OpenLDAP Tree Structure](#OpenLDAP Tree Structure).<br>

-This step can be performed on any primary server:
+**ONLY** one of LDAP providers needs to execute the following command:

 ```shell
 vim organisation.ldif